 The key to investment management is balancing the prevailing trends of the market with the principal of regression analysis, or gauging risk in terms of the speed of the market to switch gears as the economy matures.
 This means asset class diversification, which depends on two prevailing factors: where the economic cycle is trending and where you are in terms of your own individual or family life cycle.

 Our approach is to create a customized portfolio for each client, with the goal being to outperform the general market cycle over time, with a careful eye towards managing risk.
 It is a combination of qualitative and quantitative analysis.
-We start fwith a top-down approach: where the economy is headed.
-We then transition your assets into equity and fixed income instruments — the percentage allocated to each macro asset class will depend on such factors as your total account holdings, the degree of qualified assets (401-k type funds) you have available, your expected tax bracket and your expected holding period.
+We start a top-down approach: where the economy is headed.
+We then transition your assets into equity and fixed income instruments — the percentage allocated to each macro asset class will depend on factors such as your total account holdings, the degree of qualified assets (401-k type funds) you have available, your expected tax bracket and your expected holding period.
 For example, the older the client and/or shorter the expected portfolio holding period, the greater propensity will be to use fixed income.
 The type of fixed income instrument (corporate, municipal, treasuries or mixture of the three) as well as duration or weighted average maturity will depend on factors such as your tax bracket and prevailing relative interest rates and credit quality.
 We believe in active management of fixed income holdings because such an approach allows the portfolio to better weather the principal reducing tendency of static holdings in an increasing interest rate environment.